Alluri Seetarama Raju (film): Development and casting

 D. L. Narayana, producer of Devadasu (1953), initially sought to make a film based on Alluri Sitarama Raju featuring Sobhan Babu as the title character.
-However, as the film failed to take off, Narayana had given the story to Krishna who was willing to produce it.
+However, as the film failed to take off, Narayana had given the story to Krishna who was willing to produce it thus becoming actor's 100th film as an actor.
 Incidentally it was Tripuraneni Maharadhi who wrote the script for producer D.L.
 Narayana too.
-Tripuraneni Maharadhi wrote a Magnum opus of a script that revolutionised Telugu cinema industry.Filming took place around Chintapalle forest of Andhra Pradesh.
+N. T. Rama Rao also planned to make a film on it but dropped after he felt the subject was too dry and would not work commercially.